-    While digital classrooms aren’t for everyone, the self-motivated professional can capture the advantages of lower tuition and greater flexibility in scheduling by simply signing up for one of California’s many online MFA programs.
+While digital classrooms aren’t for everyone, self-motivated professionals can capture the advantages of lower tuition and greater flexibility in scheduling by simply signing up for one of California’s many online MFA programs.

-Let’s explore a couple California-based online graduate degrees in graphic design:
+Let’s explore a couple of California-based online graduate degrees in graphic design: